Coral Island (album): Release

 The Coral supported the Courteeners for a one-off show in November 2019, and Supergrass on their UK tour in March 2020.
 The band had finished working on Coral Island prior to the COVID-19 lockdowns and had postponed the release because of it; Power theorised that it would have come out around September 2020 had the pandemic not happened.
 In the interim, Ian Skelly released the solo album Drifter's Skyline in June 2020, while Molloy released his album The Fifth Dandelion a few months later.
 That same year, the band released Lockdown Sessions, an album of acoustic music that had been recorded at home during the lockdowns.
 Some outtakes from the Coral Island sessions were released on Lockdown Sessions as they did not fit the album's theme.
 During the lockdowns, James Skelly spent his time producing albums for acts such as the Blossoms and the Lathums.
 "Faceless Angel" was released as the lead single on 28 January 2021.
 Burdis directed the song's music video, which features a fairground.
 Coinciding with this, Coral Island was announced for release in three months' time.

 "Lover Undiscovered" was released as the second single on 18 March 2021; Burdis also directed this song's music video.
 Skelly said it had "a lot of psychedelic colors, which are meant to represent spring and summer".
 "Vacancy" was released as the third single on 15 April 2021; a lyric video was released with it.
 Run On Records and Modern Sky UK released Coral Island on 30 April 2021.
-The band had planned to do a photo shoot at a real coral island, but could not because of a COVID lockdown.
 Power wrote a book to help guide the listener through the album, which he worked on during the end of the touring cycle for Move Through the Dawn.
 Power explained it featured short stories about each of the characters mentioned throughout the album; he considered it "a mixture between old Coney Island stuff mixed with [film] Brighton Rock, British seaside literature, comic books, in that classic tradition but with more of a modern take on it".
 A music video was released for "Change Your Mind" on 30 June 2021, directed by John Eaton.